pnp/blog/content/post/use-power-automate-to-automatically-create-sharepoint-news-links.md

 accrued over the years.
-Fortunately, it turned out that our company blog already had an RSS feed setup, which opened up some opportunities, one of which was to create a flow in Power Automate that automatically creates a SharePoint \"News Link\" in our home site whenever a new blog post is published to our public site.
+Fortunately, it turned out that our company blog already had an RSS feed setup, which opened up some opportunities, one of which was to create a flow in Power Automate that automatically creates a SharePoint "News Link" in our home site whenever a new blog post is published to our public site.
 So, with this blog, we'll walk through the steps used to accomplish that feat.